(I may earn a small commission from the products mentioned in this post.)

-When you have TKR once you have retired, it is much easier to devote your time to rehab and recovery although you may be younger and still working.
+When you have TKR once you have retired, it is much easier to devote your time to rehab and recovery.
+You may be younger and still be working.
 You may even have children at home.

-The more commitments you have the harder it is to make the recovery process from TKR a priority.
+The more commitments and distractions you have the harder it is to make the recovery process from TKR a priority.
 TKR will definitely improve the quality of your life.

 When you decide to have the surgery it is an important and very personal decision and when you can return to work after TKR depends on you.
 Listen to your body and don’t return to work too soon.